China wasn’t wild about Mike Pompeo before the virus. It’s really gunning for him now.

 For that reason, Beijing has been seeking to refashion itself as a responsible global power, supplying medical equipment to the world and sharing its experiences in containing the virus, while at the same time disseminating conspiracy theories of its own, like the one about American soldiers planting the virus in Wuhan.

-Secretaries of state are often prime scapegoats for gripes about U.S. policies around the world, such as Colin Powell in the aftermath of the Iraq invasion in 2003 and Henry Kissenger during the Vietnam War.
-But China’s hostility toward Pompeo has taken on a deeply personal nature — that was further dialed up this week.
+Secretaries of state are often prime scapegoats for gripes about U.S. policies around the world, such as Colin Powell in the aftermath of the invasion of Iraq in 2003 and Henry Kissinger during the Vietnam War.
+But China’s hostility toward Pompeo has taken on a deeply personal nature — and it was further dialed up this week.

 Beijing is now accusing the secretary of spreading a “political virus” that is just as dangerous as the new coronavirus.

-On Monday, the People’s Daily said Pompeo had “fabricated rumors with prejudice and ignorance” and had shown his “most twisted and ferocious face.”
-That evening on the main 7 p.m. news bulletin, anchor Hai Xia labeled Pompeo an “enemy of the humankind.”
+On Monday, the People’s Daily said Pompeo has “fabricated rumors with prejudice and ignorance” and shown his “most twisted and ferocious face.”
+That evening on the main 7 p.m. news bulletin, anchor Hai Xia labeled Pompeo an “enemy of humankind.”

 On Tuesday, anchor Ouyang Xiadan took it further.
 “Never in U.S. history has there been a secretary of state like Pompeo,” she said.
 “He is bringing those ‘lying, cheating and stealing’ tricks that he had mastered in his CIA times into American diplomacy, causing a free fall in the U.S.’s reputation.”

-Next came an editorial in the People’s Daily asking if Pompeo was “planning to ‘make America great again’ by bullying?”
+Next came an editorial in the People’s Daily asking whether Pompeo was “planning to ‘make America great again’ by bullying?”

 With Wednesday’s tirade, viewers starting congratulating the news bulletin for scoring a “Pompeo hat trick.”

-Come Thursday, the People’s Daily ran an editorial saying Pompeo’s rhetoric was making the United States look like it had a “colossal moral deficit.”
+Come Thursday, the People’s Daily ran an editorial saying Pompeo’s rhetoric was making the United States look like it has a “colossal moral deficit.”
 And China’s state-run news agency Xinhua tweeted a biting animation with Lego figures — China depicted as a medical worker and the United States as the Statue of Liberty — debating the pandemic.

 China: We made our data public.

-America: You lied to us.
+America: You kept everything secret.

 The Kim factor